Last Updated on

 Overall, my thoughts about this mouse are positive.

-Yes, it has some flaws in the form of no-premium build, non-removable cable, and DPI toggle, but there are more than enough pros too, like excellent sensor, ambidextrous design, and light weight etc.
+Yes, it has some flaws in the form of no-premium build, non-removable cable, and DPI toggle, but there are more than enough pros too, like excellent sensor, ambidextrous design, and lesser weight etc.